 Students work very closely with the chair of the department, who is renowned in the sociology field, having published books and papers on a variety of subjects including: ethnic relations, development, secession movements, the environment, globalization, ethics and government, social movements, culture and identity, and organizational behavior.

-The Sociology Club at La Roche College provides a useful background for those planning to enter professional fields where they will interact with groups of people.
+The Sociology Club at La Roche University provides a useful background for those planning to enter professional fields where they will interact with groups of people.

 Activities include opportunities for community service, workshops, speakers, networking, movie nights and more.
 The Sociology Club is open to sociology majors and minors, as well as anyone interested in the field in general.

 In addition to La Roche’s merit-based scholarships, we offer annual and endowed scholarships, thanks to our generous donors.